davegill/TWC_VALIDATION/README_ANOVA_details.md

 We use an Analysis of Variance (ANOVA) test to look at multiple factors.
 Our null hypothesis is "these fields are the same".
 The ANOVA test provides a probability of rejecting that null hypothesis (a high probability means that we reject the null hypothesis, meaning we interpret the fields are different).

 The measurements are the dependent variables.
 Our measurements are the values of `u`, `theta`, and `qv`.
 These values are specifically chosen from each of the levels of the `LOCATIONS` factor, each of the levels of the `TIMES` factor, and each of the levels of the `COMPILERS` factor.
 Within each of the `LOCATIONS`, we randomly choose a pre-selected number of points.
+For the three factors used in this experiment, we populate a table similar to what is shown below.
 ```
               -------------------------------------------------------------
               |           FACTOR 1          |          FACTOR 1           |